ava/use-http/README.md

       // to overwrite those of `useFetch` for
       // `useMutation` and `useQuery`
     },
+    responseType: 'json', // similar to axios
+    // OR can be an array.
+We will try to get the `data`
+    // by attempting to extract it via these body interface
+    // methods, one by one in this order
+    responseType: ['json', 'text', 'blob', 'formData', 'arrayBuffer'],
+    // ALSO, maybe there's a way to guess the proper `body interface method` for the correct response content-type.
+    // here's a stackoverflow with someone who's tried: https://bit.ly/2X8iaVG

     // Allows you to pass in your own cache to useFetch
     // This is controversial though because `cache` is an option in the requestInit
     // and it's value is a string.
 See: https://developer.mozilla.org/en-US/docs/Web/API/Request/cache